st-user/servlet-fileupload-examples/README.md

 This project can become a rescue for someone who wants to keep using Commons FileUpload with Spring framework.

-In this project, we use [Eclipse Transformer project](https://github.com/eclipse/transformer) in order to convert from `javax.*` namespace to `jakarta.*` namespace in Commons FileUpload jar and in the Spring Boot application, we directly call Commons FileUpload API(Streaming API) in the controller's methods.
+In this project, we use [Eclipse Transformer project](https://github.com/eclipse/transformer) in order to convert from `javax.*` namespace to `jakarta.*` namespace in Commons FileUpload jar and we directly call Commons FileUpload API(Streaming API) in the controller's methods in the Spring Boot application.

 ## MISC